widberg/llvm-project-widberg-extensions/README.md

 Also, the preprocessor macro `__widberg__` is predefined if the extensions are present.

-## Compiler Explorer

-The compiler is available on the [Compiler Explorer website](https://godbolt.org/z/j4dPsE8rq).

 ## defs.h

-A clean-room implementation of defs.h from the Hex-Rays decompiler sdk intended to be used with this project can be found at https://github.com/widberg/widberg-defs.
+An alternative implementation of defs.h from the Hex-Rays decompiler sdk intended to be used with this project can be found at https://github.com/widberg/widberg-defs.
+A lot of the stuff in there is overkill for writing patch code, but it is useful for recompiling decompiled code.

 ## Build